deitrichl/yt-wayback-scraper/README.md

 - Enter the url of a deleted YouTube video, or a YouTube playlist that contains deleted videos.

-- You may either instantly save all of the found videos instantly by checking the designated box, or you can choose which videos you would like to keep.
+- You may either save all of the found videos instantly by checking the designated box, or you can choose which videos you would like to keep.
+Submit and wait.

-- If you choose the later option, press the submit button and wait as the videos are searched.

-- The names and IDs of the videos that are found will be displayed in the box.
+- If you choose the later option names and IDs of the videos that are found will be displayed in the box.
 You can select the ones you want or download them all.

 - Your downloaded videos will be stored in the folder you chose.